amanpro30/aima-gsoc/README.md

 algorithms from the 3rd edition are done, but there are some new ones in the upcoming 4th edition, as described in the <a href="https://github.com/aimacode/aima-pseudocode"><tt>aima-pseudocode</tt></a> project.
-Make sure the code follows the pseudocode well, and also shows good style.
+Make sure the code follows the pseudocode well and also shows good style.
 Also, provide examples of usage, documentation, and thorough test cases.
 <b>Skills:</b> Python programming, documentation.
 <b>Possible mentors:</b> Pierre de Lacaze